 The Role of Attachment Styles in Relationships

-Compiled & Reviewed by Debra Feinberg LCSW, Founder & Director at Maplewood Counseling
+Reviewed by Debra Feinberg LCSW, and Robert Jenkins, LCSW at Maplewood Counseling

 Have you ever wondered why you react a certain way in relationships?
 Perhaps you crave closeness but also fear it, or maybe you find yourself needing constant reassurance from your partner.
 These patterns often have deep roots, and understanding them can be the key to transforming your partnership.
 This is where attachment theory comes in.